smit4k/boilrs/README.md

 # Overview
-Boilrs is a fast rust CLI program to generate boilerplate code for programming languages
+Boilrs is a fast rust CLI program made in Rust to generate boilerplate code for programming languages

 ## Supported languages
 - Rust